 We list 7 great reasons to keep your company blog updated on a regular basis.

-After launching a company blog with a few weeks of killer content, it is easy to let the blog fall by the wayside.
-Everyone assumes that someone else on the team has the time to do extensive research and write some excellent lead-generating content, but without a plan, this may not happen.
+After launching a company blog with a few weeks of killer content, it’s easy to let it fall by the wayside.
+Everyone assumes that someone else on the team has the time to do extensive research and write some excellent lead-generating content.
+But without a plan, this may not happen.

 Why bother with devoting this much time to the company blog?
 There are so many good reasons, but here are just a few.